Tomshiii/ahk/README.md

   - Video walking through _all (at the time)_ of my [ahk v2.0 scripts](https://youtu.be/3rFDEonACxo)
       - Video walking through even older [ahk v1.1 scripts](https://youtu.be/QOztbpTe_Es)

-A lot of the code in the earliest versions my scripts were either inspired by, or taken from Taran from LTT (https://github.com/TaranVH/).
+A lot of the code in the earliest versions my scripts was either inspired by, or taken from Taran from LTT (https://github.com/TaranVH/).
 His videos on ahk got me into fiddling around with it myself so many thanks.
 These scripts were then further elaborated on, then transformed into a ahk v2.0 compliant script and now mostly contains my own tinkerings.
 Any scripts directly from Taran are labeled as such down below in the Explanation section (do note though that I personally have gone through them and made them function in ahk v2.0).

 You can watch me use some of these scripts in action while I edit away on twitch when I stream on my bot account: https://www.twitch.tv/botshiii